augustoliks/aws-mini-book/README.md

 The repository is an open initiative, collaborate with your PR :smile: :rocket:

-The content is written in the markdown file format.
-Each commit and push on `main` branch trigger a github action that transpile markdown files to modern web static files with MkDocs and provides via Github Pages.
+The content is written in the Markdown file format.
+Each commit and push on `main` branch trigger a [GitHub Action](https://github.com/augustoliks/aws-mini-book/actions) that transpile Markdown files to modern web static files with MkDocs and provides via Github Pages.

 **Check the `aws-mini-book` present content:** https://augustoliks.github.io/aws-mini-book/